PhilipJonasFranz/SnipsCompilerGen2/README.md

 ### Utility
  Under src/REv/Modules/Tools/Util.java you can find some utility functions for binary arithmetic, as well as File-I/O and a method that sets up the Processor with a provided configuration file.
 This is used by the TestDriver.java to set up the runtime environment.
 ## Feature Roadmap
-### v.4.0.0-RELEASE: Function Pointers/Lambdas, Parser/Attachment rework, Struct Type Vendor
+### v.4.0.0-RELEASE: Function Pointers/Lambdas, Struct Type Vendor
- - Rework Parser to use Vendor System, implement improved comment and directive attatching to syntax elements
  - Rework Struct Type System to use SSOT Vendor

 ## License & Copyright